-- Case Management means assistance either in the form of access coordination in circumstances where the older person is experiencing diminished functioning capacities, personal conditions or other characteristics, which require the provision of services by formal service providers or family caregivers.
-Activities of case management include such practices as assessing needs, developing care plans, authorizing and coordinating services among providers, and providing follow-up and reassessment, as required. - 2.
+- 1. Case Management means assistance in the form of access coordination in circumstances where the older person is experiencing diminished functioning capacities, personal conditions or other characteristics, which require the provision of services by formal service providers or family caregivers.
+Activities of case management include such practices as assessing needs, developing care plans, authorizing, and coordinating services among providers, and providing follow-up and reassessment as required. - 2.
 Eligible Service Population for Title III-B means individuals sixty (60) years of age or older, with emphasis on those in greatest economic and social need with particular attention to low-income minority older individuals, older individuals with Limited English Proficiency (LEP), and older individuals residing in rural areas.
 [OAA § 305 (a)(2)(E); 22 CCR 7119, 7125, 7127, 7130, 7135 and 7638.7]. - 3.
-In-Home Services means Personal Care, Homemaker, and Chore services to provide assistance for frail older adults who otherwise could not remain in their homes - a) Personal Care: Personal assistance, stand-by assistance, supervision or cues (such as with eating, bathing, toileting, transferring in/out of bed/chair, walking, dressing, grooming). - b) Homemaker: Assistance such as preparing meals, shopping for personal and household items, managing money, using the telephone or doing light housework.
+In-Home Services means Personal Care, Homemaker, and Chore services to provide assistance for frail older adults who otherwise could not remain in their homes - a) Personal Care: Assistance (personal assistance, stand-by assistance, supervision or cues) with Activities of Daily Living (ADLs) and/or health-related tasks provided in a person's home and other community settings.
+Personal care may include assistance with Instrumental Activities of Daily Living (IADLs). - b) Homemaker: Performance of light housekeeping tasks provided in a person's home and other community settings.
+Tasks may include preparing meals, shopping for personal items, managing money, or using the telephone in addition to light housework. - c) Chore: Performance of heavy household tasks provided in a person's home or other community settings.
+Tasks may include yard work or sidewalk maintenance in addition to heavy housework. - 4.
+Priority Services for Title III-B means those services associated with access to services (transportation, outreach, information and assistance, and case management); in-home services including supportive services such as respite and visiting, for families of older individuals who are victims of Alzheimer's disease and related disorders with neurological and organic brain dysfunction; and legal assistance.

-- c) Chore: Assistance such as heavy housework, yard work or sidewalk and other home maintenance for an older adult. - 4.
-Priority Services for Title III-B means those services associated with access to services (transportation, outreach, information and assistance, and case management); in-home services including supportive services such as respite and visiting, for families of older individuals who are victims of Alzheimer's disease and related disorders with neurological and organic brain dysfunction; and legal assistance. - 5.
-Program Requirements means Title III program requirements found in the OAA [42 USC 3001-3058]; the Code of Federal Regulations [45 CFR 1321]; the California Code of Regulations [22 CCR 7000 et seq.] and CDA Program Memoranda, and California Retail Food Code (CRFC). - 6.
+- 5. Program Requirements means Title III program requirements found in the OAA [42 USC 3001-3058]; the Code of Federal Regulations [45 CFR 1321]; the California Code of Regulations [22 CCR 7000 et seq.] and CDA Program Memoranda, and California Retail Food Code (CRFC). - 6.
 Title III-B (Supportive Services) means a variety of services including, but not limited to: personal care, homemaker, chore, adult day care, adult day health care, case management, assisted transportation, transportation, legal assistance, information and assistance, outreach, outreach services that promote or support social connectedness and reduce negative health effects associated with social isolation, and long-term care ombudsman advocacy, as defined in the Older Americans Act Performance System (OAAPS) categories and the National Ombudsman Reporting System (NORS).
 [OAA § 321(a)] - 7.
 Supportive Services means services which maintain individuals in home environments and avoid institutional care. - 8.
 Transportation means transportation from one location to another.
 Does not include any other activity.
 May include travel vouchers and transit passes.